XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/fairies.md

 >
 > Note that it only works on dolls, not equipments.

-### What are Prototype Fairies used for?

-> Enhancing other fairies.
-They act like dupes in a sense that they give 100 enhancement EXP a pop, or 150 with matching talents.

 ### How do I use Construction Fairy effectively?

 > Deploy on a node next to an enemy, then take a defensive stance.